erikfransson/CCBuilder/README.md

 `ccb.optimize_midpoints(L, trunc_triangles)`

 which leads to better packing of the grains.
-Next the voxels are populate meaning each voxel is assigned to a grain or the binder by
+Next the voxels are populated meaning each voxel is assigned to a grain or the binder by

-`voxel_indices_xyz = ccb_c.make_voxel_indices(L, M, trunc_triangles)`

-`ccb_c.populate_voxels(M, voxel_indices_xyz, nr_tries, delta)`
+`grain_ids, overlaps, voxel_indices = ccb_c.populate_voxels(M, voxel_indices_xyz, nr_tries, delta)`

-where voxel_indices_xyz contains which voxels lies inside each grain and the call populate_voxels will place the grains onto the grid.
-The algorithm makes N tries to insert a grain around its midpoint position.
+The algorithm makes nr_tries tries to insert a grain onto the grid at its midpoint position plus a random displacement.
 The position which give rise to minimum overlap with the other grains is chosen.

 ### Corrections of unphysical artefacts
+After the voxels are populated with grains there will be some stray voxels due to discretization errors.
+These voxels can be cleaned up by running

+`ccb_c.stray_cleanup(M, grain_ids)`

+where for instance if a voxel beloning to grain 2 and is fully surronded by voxels beloning to grain 3 then it is assigned to grain 3.
+NOTE !!
+Perhaps stray_cleanup is meant to be ran after the MCP.

-After placing the grains it is possible to run a Potts model simulation of the structure using the Metropolis algorithm.
+It is possible to run a Potts model simulation of the structure using the Metropolis algorithm.
 The simulation is mainly done to correct for unphysical artefacts in the microstructures, most notably places where one grain protrudes into another one.

 In order to run an Monte carlo potts simulation the grain boundary voxels are first found by